-WhatsApp is one of the most popular multi-platform messaging apps out there: with roughly ten percent of human beings on the planet actively using it every month.
-Given this volume of use, it's clear it gets a lot of things right, but today we will be concentrating on what it gets wrong rather than what it gets right.
-If you are experiencing a few issues, here are some solutions to fix common WhatsApp problems.
+WhatsApp is one of the most popular multi-platform messaging apps out there, with roughly 10 percent of human beings on the planet actively using it every month.
+Given this volume of use, it's clear it gets a lot of things right, but today we will be concentrating on what it gets wrong.
+If you are experiencing issues, here are some solutions to fix common WhatsApp problems on Android.

 Why can't I install WhatsApp?

 How do I install WhatsApp on a tablet?

 Why can't I connect to WhatsApp?

-Most of the time this problem will depend on your Wi-Fi connection or the network data connection that WhatsApp is trying to use.
+Most of the time this problem will be caused by your Wi-Fi connection or the network data connection that WhatsApp is trying to use.
 If you aren't able to send a message, here are a few solutions:

 - Make sure your phone is switched on (one for the newbies).

 - Install the latest version of the app from the Play Store (link above).

 - Check your internet connection, Wi-Fi or 3G (in Settings > Wireless and Network).

 - Make sure that a Task Killer app (a third-party application that will help save energy by shutting down applications) isn't activated or affecting WhatsApp.

 - Empty the app cache (Settings > Applications > WhatsApp > Clear Cache).

 - Finally, the most extreme solution: uninstall the app and then reinstall it.

 Why doesn't WhatsApp recognize my contacts?

-There are a few reasons that WhatsApp wouldn't recognize your contacts, so here is a simple check list to make sure it does:
+There are a few reasons why WhatsApp wouldn't recognize your contacts, so here is a simple check list to make sure it does: